-When ascertaining the needs of a plant, it is most helpful to learn about the original environment it is usually found in.
-When considering the plant's natural habitat, aim to mimic aspects of that habitat in your own home or backyard.
-Plants like aloe vera and cacti are usually found in desert climates.
-They enjoy dry weather and infrequent deep waterings that mimic the scarce desert flash floods they would typically experience in the wild.
+When ascertaining the needs of a plant, imagine its original environment and attempt to mimic that in the space of your home.
+Consider the natural habitat and mimic aspects of that habitat in your own home or backyard.
+For example, tropical plants appreciate humid weather; humidifiers, diffusers, fountains and waterfalls increase humidity.
+Plants like aloe vera and cacti in desert climates enjoy dry weather with infrequent deep waterings that mimic desert flash floods.

-Plants like the Monstera Deliciosa are usually found in humid tropical climates like rainforests.
-A domestic Monstera would appreciate frequent heavy waterings, with just enough time to dry out before it's next watering.
-Mist the shoots either daily or multiple times a week, keep temperatures warm and allow partial sun.
-A humidifier near tropical plants is helpful as is grouping them with several other plants to help maintain the moisture in the air surrounding them.
+Plants like the Monstera Deliciosa originate from humid tropical environments like rainforests.
+A domestic Monstera would appreciate frequent heavy waterings, with enough time to dry out before the next watering.
+Mist the shoots multiple times weekly, keep temperatures warm and allow partial sun.

-While considering a plant's original environment is helpful, you can also consider the structure of the plant as well.
-Usually plants with thicker leaves can tolerate more direct sunlight well.
-While the thinner a plant’s leaves, the more easily the plant will burn if placed in direct sun for extended periods of time.
-Thicker and firmer leaves can benefit from partial to direct sunlight.
-While plants with thinner leaves will usually benefit more from shade and indirect sunlight.
+Consider the structure of the plant, such as the thickness of leaves, which may indicate a higher tolerance to direct sunlight and drier air.
+The thinner a plant’s leaves, the more efficiently the plant will burn if placed in direct sun for extended periods.
+Thicker and firmer leaves usually benefit from partial to direct sunlight.
+In contrast, plants with thinner leaves will usually benefit more from shade and indirect sunlight.

-Seedlings prefer to have their soil constantly damp as their roots are so fine and small.
-Even a day of parched dry soil could be the demise of the seedling in many cases.
-More mature plants can manage less frequent watering as their root systems are established.
-Plants in bigger pots with more soil generally take much longer to dry out between waterings.
-When the first few inches of soil is dry, it may be time to water again.
+Seedlings generally prefer to have their soil constantly damp as their roots are delicate and small.
+More mature plants with firmer, established roots manage less frequent watering.
+Plants in bigger pots with more soil take longer to dry out between waterings, while plants in smaller pots and coarser soil tend to dry out quickly.
+When the first few inches of soil are dry, it may be time to water again.

-Nutrient dense soil is crucial to any plant's growth potential.
-Drainage is also important for root health.
-One of the main ways that those with a brown thumb hurt their plants is by utilizing the wrong soil for your plants preference.
-Again, it is best to consider the plant's natural habitat.
-For desert plants, their soil is usually sandy and rocky so a well draining soil that is aerated with a medium such as pumice beads or perlite is best.
-While for certain plants that may be found naturally growing in the muddy waters of a lake or river could benefit from a high moisture soil that contains silt and clays.
-When in doubt, most plants can tolerate soil that lands right in the middle between well draining and moisture retaining.
+Nutrient-dense soil, root health and proper drainage are crucial to growth potential.
+The wrong soil for a specific plant can end it if not corrected.
+Consider the plant's natural habitat; desert plants' soil is usually sandy and rocky, so a well-draining soil aerated with a medium such as pumice beads or perlite is best.
+Certain plants that may be found naturally growing in the muddy waters of a lake or river could benefit from a high-moisture soil that contains silt and clays.
+When in doubt, most plants can tolerate soil in the middle.

-Since all fertilizer may not be applicable to every plant be sure to research the best fertilizer for each of your plants.
-You may need to use a few different fertilizers to sufficiently feed various types of plants during their growing season.
-For example, plants that are susceptible to chemical burn usually suffer if a generic fertilizer is used.
-Orchids are best fed with Orchid specific fertilizer.
-Even during the resting season, some plants still prefer to be fertilized every 1-2 months.
-Look for details such as N-P-K levels of the fertilizer to match the preferred levels of the plant or plants you are caring for.
+Since all fertilizers may not apply to every plant, be sure to research the best fertilizer for each plant.
+You may need to use a few fertilizers to feed various plants during their growing season sufficiently.
+For example, plants susceptible to chemical burns usually suffer from generic fertilizers.
+Orchids thrive with orchid-specific fertilizers and may struggle with generic alternatives.
+Even during the resting season, some plants still prefer to be fertilized every one to two months.
+Look for details such as N-P-K fertilizer levels to match the preferred levels of the plant or plants you are caring for.

-By tailoring plantcare habits to mimic a plants natural environment, researching the needs of each specific plant species you intend to care for and learning more about plant signs of distress, any brown thrumb can become green!
+Tailor plant care habits to mimic the natural environments of plants, research the needs of each specific plant species and learn more about plant signs of distress.
 Enhance your space, do good for the environment and improve your health with plants.
 There are so many benefits to caring for plants.
-Utilize these tips to help your garden or container plants.
-Happy growing season!